SanteonNL/shared-care-planning/README.md

 This repository contains the content of the Shared Care Planning Implementation Guide.
 For a readable version, start [here](/input/pagecontent/introduction.md).
 The location of the readable (published) version might change in the near future.

+This specification was presented at a NUTS Community meeting.
+Check the presentation [here](https://docs.google.com/presentation/d/1vSj-mtympSTkMmEC6NrvcPYXVt4_X4ppqqIPD-oGySE) and the recording here (TODO:Add recording)